anurag-anand71994/Stock_price-Prediction/README.md

 2)Preprocessing the data.
 3)Splitting data into train and test split.
 4)Creating a stacked LSTM model.
+5)Calculating RMSE(root mean squared error) for performance metrices and test data.
-5)Predicting the test data and plotting the output.
+6)Predicting the test data and plotting the output.
-6)Predicting the future 30 days values and plotting the output.
+7)Predicting the future 30 days values and plotting the output.